Top 10 best hybrid estate cars 2022

 Estate cars add extra practicality to family hatchbacks and saloons without adding too much extra to the price.
 Increased boot space can come in handy for families, dog owners and businesses alike, while estates tend to drive better than equivalent SUVs as they’re lower to the ground.

 Diesel engines were the more popular choice for estate cars in the past because their pulling power and economy are well suited to load-lugging.
-However, diesel’s decline in popularity has prompted manufacturers to introduce estates with hybrid powertrains.
+However, diesel’s decline in popularity has prompted manufacturers to introduce estates with 'self-charging' hybrid powertrains.
 There’s now a wide range of options and brands to choose from at the moment, and most aren’t wildly expensive.

 Many of those available are plug-in hybrids (PHEVs), which pushes the cost up even more.
 Yet the higher purchase prices are offset by low running costs, as PHEVs can run for around 30 miles on electric power alone from a full charge.
 Plug-in hybrid cars always perform very well in the WLTP emissions test and many have very low company-car tax rates as a result.
 They make a lot of sense for businesses, especially as diesel cars now incur 4% more tax than petrol cars with the same emissions.